Ana-Paulino/DataVisualizationSanitarizationImpactCovid-19/README.md

-Within the scope of Data Visualization Course part of the curricular plan of the Master's Degree on Data Science and Advanced Aanlytics, the poster stored in this repository shows "How sanitization and other factors have impacted the Covid-19 spread".
+Within the scope of Data Visualization Course part of the curricular plan of the Master's Degree in Data Science and Advanced Analytics at NOVA IMS, the poster stored in this repository shows "How sanitization and other factors have impacted the Covid-19 spread".
 To get the insights showed in the poster the data was colected from the following sources: